pptx704/csv-bulk-email/README.md

+# For Contributors

-**The following part is for developers who want to contribute to this package**
+The following part is for contributors who want to contribute to this package.

 ## To-do